andrew-gomez/SubDomainEnum/README.md

  - ***outputdirectory (Required)***  - The name of the output directory that will be created and where all output files will be stored. `
  - ***amass_config***  - An amass config file with API keys (I strongly suggest providing a config for better results).

 All scan results will be saved to the specified output directory.
-The final likst of subdomains will be saved in a file called final_subbdomains.txt
+The final list of subdomains will be saved in a file called final_subbdomains.txt

-Example Command:
+**Example Command:**
 ```
 ./SubDomainEnum.sh enumerate rootDomains.txt best-dns-wordlist.txt	output_1 custom_config.ini
 ```